KDE/kde-builder/doc/chapter_appendix_A/appendix-modules.md

 repositories](https://commits.kde.org/), these large modules were further split into many smaller modules.

-kdesrc-build uses this module concept as well.
+kde-builder uses this module concept as well.
 In essence, a “module” is a grouping of code that can be downloaded, built, tested, and installed.

 (single-modules)=
 ### Individual modules

-It is easy to set kdesrc-build to build a single module.
+It is easy to set kde-builder to build a single module.
 The following listing is an example of what a declaration for a Git-based module would look like in [the configuration file](../chapter_04/kdesrc-buildrc).